 The walls are covered by oak and walnut woodwork and the floors are covered by intarsia parquets.
 The furniture is especially designed for these rooms.The specific characteristics of the ground floor halls, left and right from the central hall, are the leaning massive pillars with the Corinthian capitals, plaster decoration of the ceiling, and especially wrought engraved door.

 The interior of the library is carefully designed and the furniture is shaped in a national style.

 Room in basement

 For its important function- the connection with the historical events and architectural and artistic values- the building of the Assembly was proclaimed a cultural monument in 1984.

-14.30 - press conference of MP Djordje Vukadinovic (National Assembly House, 13 Nikola Pasic Square, Central Hall)
+13.00 - sitting of the Security Services Control Committee (National Assembly House, 13 Nikola Pasic Square, hall 4)